Mackay Northern Beaches State High School is a Registered Training Organisation

 Student Requirements

-SIS20115 Certificate II in Sport and Recreation is proudly funded by the State Government under their VET in Schools initiative and there is no student fees applicable to eligible students.
+SIS20122 Certificate II in Sport and Recreation is proudly funded by the State Government under their VET in Schools initiative and there are no student fees applicable to eligible students.

-SIS30315 Certificate III in Fitness is not funded under the State Government VET in Schools initiative.
-Student fees are to be collected by the School prior to commencement of training.
+SIS30321 Certificate III in Fitness is not funded under the State Government VET in Schools initiative.
+Student fees are to be collected by the school prior to commencement of training.

-Students are able to apply to enroll at the Mackay Engineering College (MEC) based in Ooralea.
+Students are able to apply to enrol at the Mackay Engineering College (MEC) based in Ooralea.
 They are required to complete an application process at school and are selected for the program based on their behaviour, absences, Star Level and chosen trade pathway.
-Interested students must complete an application form which is available from MNBSHS Career's Transition Officer during the subject selection process in Year 10.
+Interested students must complete an application form which is available from MNBSHS Senior School Officer during the subject selection process in Year 10.

-Electrotechnology is an 18 month course, commencing in Semester Two of Year 11.
-(Major Training Group RTO 6139)
+Electrotechnology is an 18-month course, commencing in Semester One of Year 11.
+(Major Training Group RTO: 6139).

 Students must attend the MEC one day per week as well as display a commitment to engage in regular industry placements throughout the year.
 Additional costs are associated with the program and are outlined in the application package.